kentico-ericd/kontent-google-sheets-add-on/README.md

 ![Code names](img/codename.png)

-In addition to the element code names, the header row should also contain 4 other headers:
+In addition to the element code names, the header row should also contain 5 other headers:

 - __name__ (required): The name of the content item to create or update.
-- __external_id__ (optional): The [external ID](https://docs.kontent.ai/reference/management-api-v2#section/External-IDs-for-imported-content) of the content item to update (overrides name header).
+- __external_id__ (optional): The [external ID](https://docs.kontent.ai/reference/management-api-v2#section/External-IDs-for-imported-content) of the content item to update.
+- __codename__ (optional): The codename of the content item being created/updated.
 - __language__ (optional): The language of the variant to update.
 This should match the code name of a language in the project’s Localization page, and is case sensitive.
 If a language is not provided, the add-on will get the project's default language using Management API.
 - __currency_format__ (optional): Used to determine how values for Kontent "number" elements are parsed.
 US-formatted strings ("1,500.75") and EU-formatted strings ("1 500,75") are parsed into a valid number based on this setting.
 Should be either `US` or `EU`.
 If omitted or empty, US formatting will be used.

+:bulb: See the [Locating and updating existing items](#locating-and-updating-existing-items) section to read more about how existing items are located and how to update content item names and codenames.

 The following is an example of what a Sheet named __product__ might look like: